Scholarships for Pacific learners

 Visit education providers’ websites to find out about their scholarships.

-You can use our courses database to find contact details for education providers, and see samples of scholarships that relate to specific courses.
+You can use our courses database to find website addresses and contact details for education providers, and see samples of scholarships.

-You can search Generosity New Zealand’s givME database for scholarships.
-You can access the database at:
+Search Generosity New Zealand’s givME database for scholarships.
+Access the database at:

 - Citizens Advice Bureaus, public libraries and community centres